tomatomeatballs/GlucoGuard/README.md

 - Generated training files, understood the sliding-window concept from the metric cards showing different window counts
 - During training, watched the real-time logs carefully — asked "the NOA is searching hyperparameters?
 What bounds?" (this person reads terminal output)
 - After training, spent several minutes on the Performance Analytics section — zoomed into the Matplotlib plots, compared RMSE across horizons, noted that 50min MAPE was higher as expected
-- On Glucose Prediction, uploaded a separate test file (`predict_testdata.xlsx`) instead of the training file — this was the intended workflow and it worked correctly
+- On Glucose Prediction, uploaded a separate test file (`user1_Predict_data.xlsx`) instead of the training file — this was the intended workflow and it worked correctly
 - On LLM Consultation, tested the safety guardrails deliberately: set glucose context low, asked "should I exercise?" — confirmed the LLM refused to recommend exercise
 - **Issues found:** Wanted to download the prediction results as Excel.
 There's no export button.
 They right-clicked the Plotly chart expecting a "download data" option.
 - **Overall:** "The ML pipeline is legit.
 The UI needs export features."
 Completed workflow in ~25 minutes.